jotne-rc/EDMtruePLM/Readme.md

 ![project_import](images/project_import.PNG)

-## 3. API call for retrieving the project's root break down element
+## 3. API call for retrieving the project"s root break down element

 The API endpoint to retrieve the root breakdown element in a project is: